josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 In the real world, you might have to accumulate the users changes, validate across fields, validate on the server, or hold changes in a pending state until the user confirms them as a group or cancels and reverts all changes.

 When the user navigates away, you can let the user decide what to do with unsaved changes.
-If the user cancels, you'll stay put and allow more changes.
+If the user cancels, you will stay put and allow more changes.
 If the user approves, the application can save.

 You still might delay navigation until the save succeeds.
 If you let the user move to the next screen immediately and saving were to fail \(perhaps the data is ruled invalid\), you would lose the context of the error.

-You need to stop the navigation while you wait, asynchronously, for the server to return with its answer.
+You need to stop the navigation while you wait, asynchronously, for the server to return with the associated answer.

 The `CanDeactivate` guard helps you decide what to do with unsaved changes and how to proceed.